antoinearnoud/book-fortran/chapter3.md

 ## How to write a module

-To store variables that must be accessible everywhere in a program, you need to create a file called \(for example\) `mymodule.f90` which would contains
+To store variables that must be accessible everywhere in a program, you need to create a file called \(for example\) `mymodule.f90` which contains the following

 ```fortran
 module mymodule